newsch/hairy_plotter/README.md

 Bear-as-a-Service was adapted from Patrick Huston's Holiday Bear, introduced at the Olin College December 2017 Holiday Party.

+Jeff Goldenson came up with the “Bear as a Service” idea.

 ## LICENSE

 MIT